webplatform/docs/tutorials/targetting_css_at_different_media/index.md

 If you had difficulty understanding this page, or if you have other comments about it, please contribute to its [[Discussion]] page.

 So far, all the style rules in this tutorial have been specified in files.
 The rules and their values are fixed.
-The next page describes how you can change rules dynamically by using a programming language: '''[[JavaScript]]'''
+The next page describes how you can change rules dynamically by using a programming language: '''[[javascript|JavaScript]]'''
 }}
 {{Notes_Section}}
 {{Compatibility_Section